 "runtime" milliseconds after reset.
 This mode is useful when monitor code should initialize the target system.

-After reset, the target executes code until stopped by the
+RUN After reset, the target executes code until stopped by the immediately to debug mode once it is released from reset.

 Telnet "halt" command.